gamercade-io/gamercade_site/docs/getting-started/running-games.md

 Playing a single player game is easy!

-1. Download and locate a game file (.gcrom)
+1. Download the game you want to play (.gcrom).
 1. Open the Gamercade Console.
+1. If the main menu isn't visible, press SpaceBar to open it.
+1. Click the "Select Game" Button.
+1. Select the game file.
-1. Select the .gcrom you want to play
+1. Select "Single Player" for the play mode.
-1. Press Open to begin playing!
+1. Launch the game!

 ## Local Multiplayer